espressif/esp-idf-provisioning-ios/README.md

 ### Get Alexa credentials

-As we are building a mobile application that will provision network credentials as well AVS credentials, we will need the following details
+As we are building a mobile application that will provision network credentials as well AVS credentials, we will need to associate our application with a security profile for `Login with Amazon`.

+`Login with Amazon` is Amazon's OAuth2 provider.
+It allows third party developers like us to enable the user to use their existing Amazon account to sign in through our ESP32 device.

 - Product ID
 - API key from Login With Amazon (LWA)

 Please input these values in `Info.plist` file before building.
-How to create these can be found [on the AVS Wiki](https://github.com/alexa/avs-device-sdk/wiki/Create-Security-Profile).

 # Resources